mthiebaux/JSNtemplate/README.md

 | Query string  | /api?arg1=1&arg2=2 | query: { arg1: 1, arg1: 2 }  |
 | URL params    | /api/v1/v2         | params: { arg1: 'v1', arg2: 'v2' }  |

 A POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring these parameters to be exposed in the URL.
-This is the method used to implement the RPC call.

 ## *Console*